 On is a company that knows what it’s doing when it comes to design.
 Hitting just the right balance between unconventional and innovation, its shoe designs are what have made the firm stand out in a very crowded market.
 The Cloud X shoes are no exception.

-Another feature that’s contributing to this light weight design is a knit-weave upper, which makes the entire shoe more breathable without affecting the level of cushioning throughout - especially on the outsole.
-This ensures the trainers feel comfortable and agile during runs, hops, skips, jumps - you name it.
+Another feature that’s contributing to this lightweight design is a knit-weave upper, which makes the entire shoe more breathable without affecting the level of cushioning throughout - especially on the outsole.
+This ensures the trainers feel comfortable and agile during runs, hops, skips and jumps - you name it.
 Meanwhile, a firm foam padding along the collar means they are able to handle all these high-impact moves and retain their shape.

-Finally, we should mention seamless sockliner throughout the upper.
-This has been designed for comfort throughout mixed-sports workouts and during use we’ve found that it helps to make a big difference to the comfort levels during longer workout sessions when you’d normally start to feel rubbing.
+Finally, we should mention a seamless sock liner throughout the upper.
+This has been designed for comfort throughout mixed-sports workouts and during use, we’ve found that it helps to make a big difference to the comfort levels during longer workout sessions when you’d normally start to feel rubbing.

 At the forefront of this performance is the Cloud X shoes’ responsiveness.
-They make use of a strong speed board in the sole, which helps to reduce the amount of sink upon strike and in-turn add more return at toe-off.
+They make use of a strong speed board in the midsole, which helps to reduce the amount of sink upon strike and, in turn, add more return at toe-off.
 It’s this perpetual give/return action that makes the Cloud X super receptive to the movements that you put them through, no matter how powerful.

 As we touched upon in the design section, comfort plays a major role in the Cloud X, and this rings true in terms of performance, too.
 It means that every time your foot hits the ground, you feel like you’ve got a bit of extra support.
 Again, this is all thanks to the CloudTec midsole.
 It’s an impressive bit of engineering that adds just the right amount of padding for a soft yet stable feeling on impact as you land every stride.

-It’s the assortment of above performance capabilities that make the Cloud X perfect for those in need for a versatile gym shoe to see them through all kinds of use cases, from a HIIT class to a Sunday morning jog around the block.
-However, it’s worth noting that they’re not ideal for long distance running, mainly due to their lack of sufficient energy return.
+It’s the assortment of above-performance capabilities that make the Cloud X perfect for those in need of a versatile gym shoe to see them through all kinds of use cases, from a HIIT class to a Sunday morning jog around the block.
+However, it’s worth noting that they’re not ideal for long-distance running, mainly due to their lack of sufficient energy return.
 For that, On has a whole range of running-specific shoes available.

 The Cloud X gym shoes are not only unique in terms of their versatile and comfortable yet supportive design, but they deliver on performance, too, offering some impressive responsiveness.